etnt/cryptic/docs/GPG-BOOTSTRAP.md

 **Key Points**:
 - Bootstrap is needed for the first user(s) to register their GPG identity
-- After bootstrapping, use `./bin/cryptic-onboard request` to get a certificate
+- After bootstrapping, use the `./bin/cryptic --onboard` script to request a certificate
 - The onboarding script handles GPG key creation, CSR generation, and signing
-- Subsequent users follow the same process: bootstrap GPG, then request certificate

 ## Troubleshooting